Air Purification & Filtration Services To Clear The Air In Your Lubbock, TX Home

-Hart Heating & AC has more than 20 years of experience improving air quality and comfort in West Texas homes.
-Contact us if you’re concerned about your indoor air quality.
+Hart Heating & AC has more than 20 years of experience improving air quality and comfort in West Texas homes, so we can clear your air now matter how polluted it is.

 There are many possible sources of air pollution in almost every room of your home, but most of them can be solved easily and inexpensively.

 - Install trickle ventilation.
 As homes become more airtight and energy efficient, effective background ventilation is required to prevent the buildup in indoor air pollution.
 Trickle ventilators (or trickle vents) provide this efficient background ventilation.

 - Use your air conditioning.
 Did you know your air conditioner is also a dehumidifier?
 Many contaminants are water-soluble and when air conditioners remove water from the atmosphere, they also remove these pollutants.
 Pollen and other particulates may also be removed by your air conditioner.